 The words in italics are presented by Rumi as God's, the non-italicized words are the poet's comment on God's words.
 There are more passages like these in Rumi's poetry.
-He, like Ibn al-'Arabi, was a very devout Muslim-but he saw no contradiction between that and embracing the full spiritual legitimacy of others whose particular form of faith was different from his own.
+He, like Ibn al-'Arabi, was a very devout Muslim-but he, too, saw no contradiction between that and embracing the full spiritual legitimacy of others whose particular form of faith was different from his own.

-The point is that both of these mystics, among many others, in simultaneously bursting beyond the bounds of the self and finding the piece of Godness within themselves-so that ek-stasis and en-stasis are one and the same-understood (in an era fraught with violence and strife, from the Mongol invasions and the Reconquista to the Crusades) that the spiritual jihad undertaken by the mystic seeking oneness with God opens him/her to true dialogical possibilities with those of different tariqas, different shar'ias, different Muslim theological, jurisprudential and tradition perspectives, as well as with those whose approach to divinity falls outside Islam.
+The point is that both of these mystics, among many others, in simultaneously bursting beyond the bounds of the self and finding that piece of Godness within themselves-so that ek-stasis and en-stasis are one and the same-understood (in an era fraught with violence and strife, from the spins on its axis) and with one hand pointing slightly upward, toward heaven and the other downward, toward the earth.
+Each whirling darwish is a visible connector between heaven and earth.

+Mongol invasions and the Reconquista to the Crusades) that the spiritual jihad undertaken by the mystic seeking oneness with God opens him/her to true dialogical possibilities with those of different tariqas, different shar'ias, different Muslim theological, jurisprudential and tradition perspectives, as well as with those whose approach to divinity falls outside Islam.